marctruter/machinelearning/talk7/talk7-kernel_methods.md

 <div style="height: 30px;"></div>

 Therefore, the existence of a kernel function $k$ is equivalent to the existence of a feature map $\varphi$ in some Hilbert space.
-For any positive-definite kernel $k$, the space that we build from the kernel is called the **reproducing kernel Hilbert space (RHKS)**.
+For any positive-definite kernel $k$, the space that we build from the kernel is called the **reproducing kernel Hilbert space (RKHS)**.

-There are many other reasons why working with kernels is useful, including the fact that there are very efficient algorithms to compute kernels and solve the optimisation problem.
+There are many other reasons why working with kernels is useful, including the fact that there are very efficient algorithms to compute kernels and solve their optimisation problem.

 ## Examples of kernels
 There are many different kernels that can be used in practice.